hurtn/ranger-migration/deployment.md

 2. Ensure [the following](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-vnet#configure-your-function-app-settings) function appc config settings have been applied
 3. Create private endpoints for the database in the default subnet.

+8. Configure diagnostic logging to Log Analytics.
+Please see [the documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitor-log-analytics) for more details.